The translation of this document is outdated.

 agreement may transfer among themselves the performance of

 separate functions within their competence.
-The city or
+The council of the

 Functions that are within the exclusive competence of the